-The finest examples of period frames have been sold in the marketplace for hundreds of thousands of dollars.
-One collector has spent nearly $10 million forming a period frame collection.
-Eli Wilner & Company period frame prices are generally between $8,500 and $65,000 depending on the rarity, size and condition of the frame.
+The finest examples of antique frames have been sold in the marketplace for hundreds of thousands of dollars.
+One collector has spent nearly $10 million forming a antique frame collection.
+Eli Wilner & Company antique frame prices are generally between $8,500 and $65,000 depending on the rarity, size and condition of the frame.

 Replica frame prices typically range from $3,500 to $125,000 except for unusual requests.
 Replica frames can be even more expensive than antique frames based on the labor involved in creating them.
 As an example, to replicate the frame for Washington Crossing the Delaware by Emanuel Leutze would cost $2.5 million.